dapperlabs/nba-smart-contracts/README.md

  1. Start the emulator with the `Run emulator` vscode command.
  2. Open the `NonFungibleToken.cdc` file from the [flow-nft repo](https://github.com/onflow/flow-nft/blob/master/contracts/NonFungibleToken.cdc) and the `TopShot.cdc` file.
 Feel free to read as much as you want to familiarize yourself with the contracts.
- 3. In `NonFungibleToken.cdc`, click the `deploy contract to account` to deploy it.
+ 3. In `NonFungibleToken.cdc`, click the `deploy contract to account` above the `Dummy` contract at the bottom of the file to deploy it.
+ This also deploys the `NonFungbleToken` interface.
  4. Switch to a different account.
  5. In `TopShot.cdc`, make sure it imports `NonFungibleToken` from the account you deployed it to.
  6. Click the `deploy contract to account` button that appears over the